 Data Collection and Processing

 We hereby confirm that the collection, processing and use of personal data is done in compliance with all data protection regulations and is in adherence with the laws mentioned above, specifically the GDPR Art.
 6 s.
-1 a.
+1 a and the CCPA alongside the other data protection laws of California.
 This means we only process data in case of legitimate interest according to Art.
 6 s.
 1 f GDPR (e.g. for analysis, optimization and protection of the Max2Play online offerings) or under permission of processing by the user (e.g. accepting requests).